ssoehdata/SQL/SQL_Queries_for_MereMortals/README.md

 #### Working through the examples using PostgreSQL
 ###### (the book also provides files for MySQL, MSSQLServer and MSAccess formats).

-##### The book is organized into VII parts, excercises and query examples begin in Part II Ch.4
+##### Book organization is in VII parts.
+The excercises and query examples begin in Part II Ch.4.

 <!-- ![alt text](https://github.com/ssoehdata/SQL/blob/main/postgresql.jpg) -->